Unleash the Potential of Long Semantic IDs for Generative Recommendation: Experiment

-To assess robustness under cold-start, we bucket test items by their occurrence frequency in the training set: $[0, 5]$, $[6, 10]$, $[11, 15]$, and $[16, 20]$.
+\fakeparagraph{Robustness to Cold-Start Items} To evaluate the robustness of \modelname{} to extreme data sparsity, we partition the test items into four buckets based on their interaction frequencies in the training set: $[0, 5]$, $[6, 10]$, $[11, 15]$, and $[16, 20]$.
 As shown in Figure~\ref{Fig: cold}, \modelname{} consistently outperforms all baselines across every frequency interval, maintaining a substantial lead even as interaction sparsity varies.

-In the extreme-sparsity bucket (\eg $[0, 5]$), TIGER and RPG degrade to near-zero performance, as they struggle to establish transferable semantic vocabulary from minimal interaction items.
-In contrast, \modelname{} remains competitive, indicating stronger generalization by effectively utilizing interacted item semantics.
+In the extreme-sparsity bucket (\eg $[0, 5]$), TIGER and RPG degrade to near-zero performance, as they struggle to learn transferable semantic representations from items with few interactions.
+In contrast, \modelname{} remains competitive, demonstrating stronger generalization through its effective use of item semantics under sparse interaction signals.
 Moreover, as item frequency increases (\eg $[16, 20]$), \modelname{} further widens the gap, demonstrating stable gains beyond the coldest regime.
-We attribute this robustness to the synergy of ATM and ISA: ATM distills informative semantics from long OPQ tokens, and ISA aligns the learned intent with item-level semantics, reducing reliance on scarce collaborative signals and enabling more precise retrieval of infrequent items.
+This robustness may stem from ACERec's effective use of item semantics: ATM preserves informative features from long semantic IDs, while ISA improves the learned user intent by aligning it with target-item semantics, benefiting recommendation under sparse interactions.
 Additional cold-start results are provided in Appendix~\ref{app: cold_start}.